← Back to Flight Club

 Interpretive Notes

-Sharpe and Information Ratio standard errors follow Lo (2002), "The Statistics of Sharpe Ratios," Financial Analysts Journal.
+The Information Ratio standard error follows Lo (2002), "The Statistics of Sharpe Ratios," Financial Analysts Journal.
 The approximation SE = sqrt((1 + ratio^2/2)/n) is standard but assumes iid returns.
-Daily financial returns violate this assumption through autocorrelation, volatility clustering, and non-normal tails.
-The reported t-statistics and p-values should be understood as indicative rather than exact.
+Daily financial returns violate this assumption through autocorrelation, volatility clustering, and non-normal tails, so the reported t-statistics and p-values should be understood as indicative rather than exact.
+The Sharpe Ratio is assessed under a Newey-West HAC standard error (q=4) per Lo (2002) to account for that autocorrelation.

-The Information Ratio of 3.06 is characteristic of early-stage strategies with favorable sequencing.
-IRs of this magnitude almost always compress toward the 1.0 to 1.5 range over full market cycles as the strategy encounters a broader distribution of market conditions.
-We expect compression as the track record extends and present the current figure as a point-in-time observation, not a long-run expectation.
+The Information Ratio of 2.49 rose from the prior reporting period as the post-Hormuz relief rally added strong active-return observations to the sample.
+IRs of this magnitude remain characteristic of early-stage strategies with favorable sequencing, and almost always compress toward the 1.0 to 1.5 range over full market cycles as the strategy encounters a broader distribution of market conditions.
+We present the current figure as a point-in-time observation, not a long-run expectation.

-The Win Rate 95% confidence interval of [50.0%, 66.2%] includes 50.0% at its lower bound.
+The Win Rate 95% confidence interval of [49.6%, 62.4%] includes 50.0% at its lower bound.
 At the 95% level, we cannot exclude the possibility that the true win rate is indistinguishable from a coin flip.
-The 191-day sample provides directional evidence of a positive win rate but does not yet meet the threshold for high-confidence inference.
+The 232-day sample provides directional evidence of a positive win rate but does not yet meet the threshold for high-confidence inference.
 The 252-day target will narrow this interval.

 All hypothesis tests assume returns are drawn from a stationary process.
 To the extent that the strategy's signal quality, market conditions, or portfolio composition have changed materially during the observation period, the assumption of stationarity is approximate.
 Formal tests for structural breaks are deferred until the 252-day threshold is reached.

-All four metrics are statistically significant at the 5% level under standard asymptotic assumptions, with Sharpe and Information Ratio significant at 1%.
+All four metrics remain statistically significant at the 5% level (Excess Return, Information Ratio, Win Rate, Sharpe), with Sharpe inference now assessed under the Newey-West HAC standard error.
 These results are directionally supportive but should be interpreted with appropriate caution given the limited sample size, non-iid return dynamics, and the expected compression of early-stage performance ratios.
 Full validation requires completion of the 252-day minimum observation period.

 Important Disclosures and Disclaimers